PlayStation®Network: About Ratings and Parental Controls

 For further information, visit www.pegi.info.

-Further, the PEGI Online icon appears on sites or portals giving access to games which may be played online against other players.
+Further, the PEGI Online icon appears on sites or portals giving access to games which may be played over the internet against other players.
 This icon may only be used by online gameplay providers who have committed to uphold certain standards aimed at making online gameplay safer for children.
 These include measures aimed at keeping gameplay free of illegal and offensive content and to protect the privacy of children when playing games online.

 PEGI online